cobwebch/external_import/Documentation/User/Overview/Index.rst

 	The various steps of the external import process

-When the external import is started from a synchronization operation (pull), data is first gathered from the external source (if some problem happens during this stage, the whole import process is aborted).
-This does not happen when the API is used, since the data is pushed into the import process.
-The next step is called "handle data".
-This is where the data that will be stored into the internal tables is filtered from all the data available from the external source.
-After this step, the external data is available inside the process as an associative PHP array with the keys matching the names of the database fields where the data will be stored.

-The preprocess raw data step is just a container to call a hook.
-The next step validates the data.
-The base test is to check whether the minimum number of records is present in the external data or not.
-A hook is available for introducing more specific checks.
-The first check to fail (including the base check) triggers the abortion of the import process.

-The transformation step is comprised of two important operations:

-#. all simple (i.e. not MM) mappings are handled (or fixed values are
-   applied).

-#. declared user functions are called.

-The preprocess step does nothing by itself, but provides a hook for manipulating the complete recordset of imported data.

-Finally the data is actually stored to the database.
-Before this happens the MM-relationships are handled and hooks are available before each type of operation happens (insert, update and delete).
+The process is comprised of steps, each of which correspond to a PHP class (found in :code:`Classes/Step`).
+The steps are not the same when synchronizing (pulling) data or when using the API (pushing).
+In the above schema, the steps with a gradient background belong to both processes.
+The ones with a single color background are called only by the corresponding process.

+Each step may affect the raw data (the data provided by the external source) and the so-called "records" (the data as it is transformed by External Import along the various steps).
+A step can also set an "abort" flag, which will interrupt the import process after the step has completed.

+This chapter gives an overview of what each step does:

+Check permissions
+  :class:`\\Cobweb\\ExternalImport\\Step\\CheckPermissionsStep`
+  This step checks whether the current user has the rights to modify the table into which data is being imported.
+If not, the process will abort.

+Validate configuration
+  :class:`\\Cobweb\\ExternalImport\\Step\\ValidateConfigurationStep`
+  This step checks that the main configuration as well as each column configuration are valid.
+If any of them is not, the process will abort.
+The process will also abort if there is no general configuration or not a single column configuration.

+Validate connector
+  :class:`\\Cobweb\\ExternalImport\\Step\\ValidateConnectorStep`
+  This steps checks if a Connector has been defined for the synchronize process.
+  In a sense, it is also a validation of the configuration, but restricted to a property used only when pulling data.

+Read data
+  :class:`\\Cobweb\\ExternalImport\\Step\\ReadDataStep`
+  This step reads the data from the external source using the defined Connector.
+  It stores the result as the "raw data" of the :class:`\\Cobweb\\ExternalImport\\Domain\\Model\\Data` object.

+Handle data
+  :class:`\\Cobweb\\ExternalImport\\Step\\HandleDataStep`
+  This step takes the raw data, which may be a XML structure or a PHP array, and makes it into an associative PHP array.
+The keys are the names of the columns being mapped and any additional fields declared with the :ref:`additionalFields property <administration-general-tca-properties-additional-fields>`.
+  The values are those of the external data.
+The results are stored in the "records" of the :class:`\\Cobweb\\ExternalImport\\Domain\\Model\\Data` object.

+Validate data
+  :class:`\\Cobweb\\ExternalImport\\Step\\ValidateDataStep`
+  This steps checks that the external data passes whatever conditions have been defined.
+If this is not the case, the process is aborted.

+Transform data
+  :class:`\\Cobweb\\ExternalImport\\Step\\TransformDataStep`
+  This step applies all the possible transformations to the external data, in particular mapping it to other database tables.

+Store data
+  :class:`\\Cobweb\\ExternalImport\\Step\\StoreDataStep`
+  This is where data is finally stored to the database.
+Some operations related to MM relations also happen during this step.

+Clear cache
+  :class:`\\Cobweb\\ExternalImport\\Step\\ClearCacheStep`
+  This step runs whatever cache clearing has been configured.

+Connector callback
+  :class:`\\Cobweb\\ExternalImport\\Step\\ConnectorCallbackStep`
-As a last step the connector is called again in case one wishes to perform some clean up operations on the source from which the data was imported (for example, mark the source data as having been imported).
+  In this step the connector is called again in case one wishes to perform some clean up operations on the source from which the data was imported (for example, mark the source data as having been imported).
   The :code:`postProcessOperations()` method of the connector API is called.

-This will most probably just be a place for hooks as such post- processing operations are likely to be rather custom steps.
-Note that this step is not executed when the external import is started via an API call, as there is no connector involved in such a case.
+It is possible to add :ref:`custom Step classes <administration-general-tca-properties-customsteps>` at any point in the process.
+On top of this many steps contain :ref:`hooks <developer-hooks>` which allow for further interactions with the default process.